AIpaca-Inc/inference_doc/source/includes/_inference.md

     )->List[str]:
 ```

-Update the client ids of the targeted inference job.
+The `update_clients()` method is used to modify the list of authorized client IDs for the inference job.

 ### Parameters

 **add_client_ids**: _Union[str, List[str]]_ = [] <br/>
-The argument used to add one single or one list of client ids.
-If duplicated client ids are found, the update would be canceled.
+This parameter will add a single client ID, or a list of client IDs.
+If the duplicate IDs are found within the list or have already been authorized then the update will be canceled.

 **remove_client_ids**: _Union[str, List[str]]_ = [] <br/>
-The argument used to remove one single or one list of client ids.
-Client ids that are not found would be ignored.
+This parameter will remove a single client ID or a list of client IDs from the set of authorized clients.
+IDs that are not found will be ignored.

 **be_public**: _bool_ = False <br/>
-If the argument is set `True`, it removes all client ids and the inference job becomes public.
+Setting the `be_public` parameter to `True` removes all of the client IDs from the access list, leaving the inference job accessible to all.

 **model_name**: _str_ = None <br/>
-The model name used in the deployed inference job.
-Since a model name is required to be unique, it can be used to search the targeted inference job.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This parameter is used to identify the model within the inference job.
+Since a model name is required to be unique, it can be used instead of the `job_id` to locate it.
+If values for both `model_name` and `job_id` are specified then the `job_id` will be used for the search.

 **job_id**: _str_ = None <br/>
-The job_id of the deployed inference job.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This identifies the deployed inference job using the job ID.
+Specifying an ID will cause the `model_name` parameter to be ignored.

 **access_token**: _str_ = None <br/>
-The access token used in [authentication](#authentication).
-If its value is None, email and password would be required to input.
+The access token is used to [authenticate](#authentication) the API request.
+If its value is `None`, the client’s email and password are required for the request to be accepted.

 ## list_clients()